hoplaahei/hoplaahei.github.io/_posts/2014-11-28-fix-gpt-boot-on-free-bsd-for-thinkpad-t520.md

 - boot from the UEFI USB (`F12` at startup)
 - the installer will pop-up a dialog with the option to drop to a console
 - now apply the [hack](http://lists.freebsd.org/pipermail/freebsd-i386/2013-March/010437.html)

+If fixing a PC-BSD installation media, you will want to toggle the preference to try 'Legacy Boot' first over 'UEFI boot' once you've applied the hack, otherwise it will try to boot from their (at the time of writing) broken Grub2 UEFI boot implementation.